The Elites Won’t Save Us: Chris Hedges

 “He is destroying one code of behavior after another,” Nader said of Trump.
 “He is so far getting away with it and not paying a price.
 He is breaking standards of behavior—what he says about women, commercializing the White House, I am the law.”

-Nader said he does not think the Republican Party will turn against Trump or consider impeachment unless his presidency appears to threaten its chances to retain power in the 2018 elections.
+Nader said he does not think the Republican Party will turn against Trump or consider impeachment unless his presidency appears to threaten its chances of retaining power in the 2018 elections.
 Nader sees the Democratic Party as too “decadent and incompetent” to mount a serious challenge to Trump.
 Hope, he said, comes from the numerous protests that have been mounted in the streets, at town halls held by members of Congress and at flash points such as Standing Rock.
 It may also come from the 2.5 million civil servants within the federal government if a significant number refuse to cooperate with Trump’s authoritarianism.

-“The new president is clearly aware of the power wielded by civil servants, who swear an oath of allegiance to the U.S. Constitution, not to any president or administration,” Maria J. Stephan, the author of “Why Civil Resistance Works,” writes in The Washington Post.
+“The new president is clearly aware of the power wielded by civil servants, who swear an oath of allegiance to the U.S. Constitution, not to any president or administration,” Maria J. Stephan, the co-author of “Why Civil Resistance Works,” writes in The Washington Post.
 “One of Trump’s first acts as president was a sweeping federal hiring freeze affecting all new and existing positions except those related to the military, national security and public safety.
 Even before Trump’s inauguration, the Republican-controlled House of Representatives reinstated an obscure 1876 rule that would allow Congress to slash the salaries of individual federal workers.
 This was a clear warning to those serving in government to keep their heads down.
 Trump’s high-profile firing of acting attorney general Sally Yates, who refused to follow the president’s immigration ban, sent shock waves through the bureaucracy.”

 A sustained, nationwide popular uprising of nonviolent obstruction and noncooperation is the only weapon left to save the republic.
 The elites will respond once they become afraid.
 If we do not make them afraid we will fail.